 - Ketones reduce oxidative stress on brain tissue and have well-documented neuroprotective benefits

 How can I enter ketosis?

-For a long time, the only way to induce ketosis was through strict adherence to the ketogenic diet and corresponding lifestyle changes.
-While there are several variations, at its core, the keto diet is a low carb, medium protein, high fat diet.
+The only way to induce ketosis for a long time was through strict adherence to the ketogenic diet and corresponding lifestyle changes.
+While there are several variations, at its core, the keto diet is a low-carb, medium-protein, high-fat diet.

 Intermittent fasting is a common adjunct to the keto diet, meant to replicate the state of food scarcity endured by human ancestors.
-The effects of intermittent fasting complements the benefits of ketosis, and can include reduced inflammation, reduced insulin levels, general improvement in cognitive performance and memory recall, and improved heart health.
+The effects of intermittent fasting complement the benefits of ketosis and can include reduced inflammation, reduced insulin levels, general improvement in cognitive performance and memory recall, and improved heart health.

 Thanks to technological innovation, exogenous ketones are a readily available alternative to people who find it difficult or impossible to adhere to a keto diet.
-Exogenous—externally sourced—ketones offer you all the benefits of the ketosis state without a hassle.
+Exogenous—externally sourced—ketones offer you all the benefits of the ketosis state without hassle or negative side effects.
 Kenetik’s exogenous ketone beverage is made from a proprietary blend of plant-based ketones that replicate the effects of natural ketosis and endogenous—internally sourced—ketones.
-Kenetik is free of added sugars and caffeine, and is the only ketone drink approved by the American Brain Council.
-It’s fasting and keto friendly, as well as gluten, dairy, and soy free, making it perfect for those with dietary restrictions.
+Kenetik is free of added sugars and caffeine and is the only ketone drink approved by the American Brain Council.
+It’s fasting, keto-friendly, and gluten, dairy, and soy-free, making it perfect for those with dietary restrictions.